THE BELLS OF SUSSEX

 5 Bells, 4-1-12 in Eb

-Originally, the church contained 2 bells, both supplied by Charles & George Mears.
+Originally, the church had two bells, both cast by Charles & George Mears in 1847.

-We are fortunate to have the Gillett & Johnston tuning books, for they give their weighs and the treble's diameter.
-Sadly the tenor's diameter was not recording, but it probably measured around 26".
+We are fortunate to have the Gillett & Johnston tuning books, which record their weights and the treble's diameter when they were broken up in the foundry.
+Sadly, the tenor's diameter was not recorded, although it probably measured around 26 inches.

-They were strapped to wooden headstocks by conventional canons, and were possibly hung for swing chime.
+They were strapped to wooden headstocks by conventional canons, and were possibly hung for swing-chiming.

 Picture